lhcb-bicocca/documentation/docs/source/shifts/datamanager_shiftleader.rst

 most certainly be discarded for offline analysis.

-Monitoring Control Unit controls the running of the monitoring tasks in the monitoring farm :math:`\to` It must be ``RUNNING`` always when we take data
+Monitoring Control Unit controls the running of the monitoring tasks in the monitoring farm :math:`->` It must be ``RUNNING`` always when we take data

+Data Sources:
-Data Sources: - Detector raw data - Reconstructed quantities: output of HLT or of reconstruction monitoring jobs - Environmental quantities, as a function of time: produced by electronics, HV, … - And automatic analyses of these sources
+- Detector raw data
+- Reconstructed quantities: output of HLT or of reconstruction monitoring jobs
+- Environmental quantities, as a function of time: produced by electronics, HV, ...
+- And automatic analyses of these sources

 MONET
 -----